Stadium for Cornwall

 The Stadium for Cornwall was a proposed multi-purpose stadium in Threemilestone, Cornwall, a county within the British Isles.
 There are no major sports stadia in Cornwall: the largest capacity ground is the Recreation Ground in Camborne.
 Football club Truro City and rugby union team Cornish Pirates have both advanced plans for a new stadium, with both clubs requiring new facilities if they are to progress in their respective sports.
 Cornwall Council is developing a business plan for the stadium; although it initially stated any project would have to be privately funded, in April 2018 councillors voted to provide partial funding of £3m towards the estimated total of £14.3m for the project.
-In June 2022 following Cornwall Council Councils withdrawal of funding the Stadium for Cornwall board voted to cease co-developing the Stadium.
+In June 2022 following Cornwall Council’s withdrawal of funding the Stadium for Cornwall board voted to cease co-developing the Stadium.

 History

 Truro City submitted a planning application for a 16,000-seat stadium, costing £12 million, on the site of their existing Treyew Road ground in June 2005.
 The plans conceived a stadium that would host the Cornish Pirates rugby union team and music concerts as well as the Truro City football club.
 At the time these plans were submitted, Truro City played in the South Western Football League, several rungs below the professional football leagues in England.
 These plans were opposed by local residents, who were concerned that local roads would not cope with increased levels of traffic.

 After those plans failed, Truro City published plans to build a cheaper new stadium at Kenwyn, while building a hotel and offices on their Treyew Road ground, in May 2006.
 A planning application was filed by March 2007.
 Carrick District Council approved this plan, but a referral committee of the Council overturned that decision in September 2007.

 In response to this rejection, Truro City and Cornish Pirates began developing joint plans for a 16,000 seater stadium on a 50-acre site in Threemilestone.
 While developing those plans, the two clubs had agreed to share the Treyew Road ground, but Truro City withdrew after they were advised the pitch could not sustain both sports.
 Truro City continued to progress plans for a new stadium.

 Cornwall Council commissioned a feasibility study in May 2010, but then announced in December that any new stadium would not be publicly funded.
 In January 2011, Cornish Pirates owner Dicky Evans offered to underwrite the operating costs of a new stadium for the first 10 years of its operation.
 Evans also outlined concerns about the use of a pitch for both rugby union and football.
 The feasibility study commissioned by Cornwall Council was published in March 2011.
 The study recommended a 10,000 seat stadium at Threemilestone, with construction costs estimated at between £14 million and £24 million.
 In response to this study, the council approved funding for a business plan.